xjlin0/attendees32/README.md

   - [ ] find library and install: django-pghistory maybe
   - [ ] each model level version
   - [ ] document aggregation level version
-- [ ] upgrade to Django 3.1, 3.2LTS or 4, depends on Django Cookie-cutter's support of DEFAULT_AUTO_FIELD
+- [x] [New repo] upgrade to Django 3.2LTS for support of DEFAULT_AUTO_FIELD -[ ] accept partial date on all attending/past, etc django-date-extensions or django_partial_date.
+Also use Javascript solution to make yearless date back to 1800, so birthday of "1999 August" will be 08-01-1999 and "May 24th" will be 05-24-1800
-   -[ ] accept partial date on all attending/past, etc by django-date-extensions -[ ] 3.1: use Django JSONField instead of Postgres JSONField -[ ] With Django Cookie-cutter, decide async or not (uvicorn high CPU usage in Mac only, but web_socket can be only with use_async)
+   -[x] 3.1: use Django JSONField instead of Postgres JSONField -[x] With Django Cookie-cutter, decide async or not (uvicorn high CPU usage in Mac only, but web_socket can be only with use_async)
 - [ ] deploy to AWS EC2
    - [x] [PR#25](https://github.com/xjlin0/attendees30/pull/25) ensure libraries loaded other than MacOS
 - [ ] Export pdf